JCSDA-internal/soca/README.md

 ## Building

-1. If building as part of the larger SOCA coupled system, see the [soca-bundle](https://github.com/JCSDA/soca-bundle)
+For more details about JEDI, including installation see: https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/

-2. If building the MOM6 SOCA component: unlike other JEDI projects, this project contains its own bundle, it can be built as follows
+1. If building the MOM6 SOCA component: unlike other JEDI projects, this project contains its own bundle, it can be built as follows
 ```
 git clone https://github.com/JCSDA/soca.git
 mkdir -p soca_build